After the Hearing

 Ordering a DVD of the Hearing

-Anyone interested in obtaining a DVD of a hearing is asked to complete the on-line Request to Use Supreme Court of Canada Photographs, Videos or Webcasts.
+Anyone interested in obtaining a DVD of a hearing is asked to complete the on-line Request to Use Court Photographs, Webcasts or Audio/Video Recordings.

 Broadcasting and Webcasting